-Each year, Florida participates in the National Radon Poster Contest and National Radon Video Contest.
-Florida has had eight winners at the national level since 2008.
-Winning posters and videos are distributed nationwide to promote radon awareness and testing of homes, schools and other buildings during National Radon Action Month in January and throughout the year.
+Each year, Florida participates in the national radon poster and video contests.
+Florida has had eight national winners since 2008.
+All winning posters and videos are distributed nationwide to promote radon awareness and testing of homes, schools, and other buildings during National Radon Action Month in January, and throughout the year.

 2024 Video Contest Winner